When I think of Charleston, SC, several things come to mind:

 One of the first things I saw when I exited the parking garage was the soaring steeple of St. Phillip’s Episcopal Church above the trees.
 I headed towards Church Street to get a closer look.

-According to the plaquard outside, St. Phillip’s was established in 1680, just 10 years after Charleston was founded.
-I was excited to see the interior of the church, but unfortunately, it was locked so I settled on taking some photos of the exterior and the surrounding area, then headed south down Church Street.
+According to the placard outside, St. Phillip’s was established in 1680, just 10 years after Charleston was founded.
+I was excited to see the interior of the church; unfortunately, the church was locked so I settled on taking some photos of the exterior and the surrounding area, then headed south down Church Street.

 Churches fascinate me.
 I enjoy the stained glass windows, the decor, and especially the architecture.
-The pictures to the left (and ad the end of this post) show just a few of the many beautiful churches in Charleston.
+The pictures above and at the end of this article show just a few of the many beautiful churches in Charleston.

 I got to the corner of Church and Broad Street and saw the white steeple of another church to the right, St. Michael’s Episcopal Church, so I headed that way.
 On my way, I discovered Washington Square Park and took a detour to check it out.
-There are a lot of small parks like this throughout Charleston.
+This is just one of the many small parks that can be found throughout Charleston.

-After walking around the park, I proceeded down Broad Street.
-I found another historic site, City Hall, across the street from St. Michael’s Episcopal Church.
+After walking around the park, I proceeded down Broad Street and discovered found another historic site, City Hall, across the street from St. Michael’s Episcopal Church.

 I turned left on Meeting Street and followed it to the end where it intersects with South Street.
-Along the way, I saw gorgeous houses of varying architectural styles such as the aforementioned antebellum (“occurring or existing before a particular war, especially the American Civil War”) homes , many featuring serene private gardens full of flowers, plants, and sometimes even fountains.
+Along the way, I saw gorgeous houses of varying architectural styles such as the aforementioned antebellum (pre-war) homes, many of which featured private gardens with beautiful flowers, lush plants, and sometimes even fountains.

-One of the things I noticed while exploring was the amazing floral aromas throughout Charleston.
-I saw flowers in planter boxes hanging from windows and fences, as well as in public and private gardens.
-Their delicious scents enhanced the already lovely surroundings and frequently made me stop, close my eyes, and bask in their delightful scents.
+One of the things I noticed while exploring was the fragrant aromas emanating from the flowers.
+They were in planter boxes hanging from windows and fences and in the public and private gardens throughout Charleston.
+Their delicious scents enhanced the already lovely surroundings and frequently made me stop, close my eyes, and inhale the delightful smells.

 South Battery borders White Point Gardens, known as The Battery.
 This great park features tons of plantation trees, replicas of cannons and cannonballs, statues, a gazebo, and great views of Charleston Harbor.